 Asalaam aleikum, Aleikum asalaam

 While we were singing, I experienced what I had seen in Thea when she sang.
-In the beginning there was a hesitancy but we continued through it and then a power took over and one just rode with it.
+In the beginning, there was a hesitancy but we continued through it and then a power took over and one just rode with it.
 Ajja smiled and asked where we had learned the song and we told him at Osho’s ashram and he said that it was related to his name.
 Ajja is just a nickname which means uncle but his name is Bhagavan Arabbi-Nithyanandam.
 The Arabbi is related to Islam.
-He has joined the two together like so many Sufis of India.
+He transcends demarcations like Kabir, or Sai Baba of Shirdi, and so many Sufis of India.

 Dr. Satish came and reminded Ajja that Hans was still waiting and so he was called over.
 He had his photo taken with Ajja and we all sang more Bhajans and then ate some ice-cream.
 We must have spent close to an hour with Ajja and it was truly glorious.
 We said our Namastes.